DC 5152Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: At metacarpophalangeal joint or through proximal phalanx; 30.
 A 40% rating requires: With metacarpal resection; 30.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Thumb, amputation of?
+What evidence supports a higher rating for Thumb, amputation of?

-What is the C&P exam like for Thumb, amputation of?
+What happens at the C&P exam for Thumb, amputation of?

 Get a Personalized Rating Analysis